-- information from examination and evaluations (arising from an audit) of logical and physical protections of a certification and registration authority, and the repository, - received requests and issued decisions in an electronic form, submitted by or to the subscriber as files or electronic messages, - subscribers database, - certificates database, - issued Certificate Revocation Lists, - history of a certification authority key, from its generation to erasure, - history of the subscribers' keys, from their generation to erasure, if the keys are subjected to archive in certification authority databases, - internal and external correspondence (paper and electronic) between CERTUM, its subscribers and relying parties in the operation of certificate suspension and unsuspension,

-• other documents and data associated with providing certification services.
+- information from examination and evaluations (arising from an audit) of logical and physical protections of a certification and registration authority, and the repository, - received requests and issued decisions in an electronic form, submitted by or to the subscriber as files or electronic messages, - subscribers database, including all the information collected during the registration process. - certificates database, - issued Certificate Revocation Lists, - history of a certification authority key, from its generation to erasure, - history of the subscribers' keys, from their generation to erasure, if the keys are subjected to archive in certification authority databases, - internal and external correspondence (paper and electronic) between CERTUM, its subscribers and relying parties in the operation of certificate suspension and unsuspension, - other documents and data associated with providing certification services.